FLebrun-67/Book_recommender/README.md

 # 📚 Book Recommender System

 Welcome to the **Book Recommender System**!
-This project is a Streamlit-based application that provides personalized book recommendations using a k-Nearest Neighbors (kNN) model.
+This project is a Streamlit-based application that provides personalized book recommendations using a k-Nearest Neighbors (kNN) model, and a collaborative filtering approach via SVD.

 ---